Lochy2000/save-the-bird/README.md

 ## Testing
-During the development I tested the code in small portions using print statements to be sure that the code was working as I expected.
+-   During the development I tested the code in small portions using print statements to be sure that the code was working as I expected.

+-   I asked my fellow students for user acceptance testing and Raneem Yad made me aware of that animation disappeared when letter was guessed twice.
+So I added the stage of animation to remain on the screen.

+- I had an issue with the error handling in the restart_game function that I discussed with my fellow student Patricia and I solved it with her help.

 ### Feature testing
 -  I tested that the function running the game was working as it should by checking: